ComedicChimera/chai/docs/Chai Notes/Chai Documentation Scheme.md

 Specifies in detail the lexical semantics Chai including: what different lexemes are, how the language is represented, the usage and placement of newlines and split-joins, etc.

 **Program Structure**
 Describes the high level structure of Chai project, beginning with modules and working all the way down to expressions.
 This places each element of the language in the context in which it can be used.
-Discusses the `main` and `init` functions.

 **Type System**
 Enumerates built-in types; discusses type equality and equivalency, nullability, and type casting; enumerates all valid casts.